Caldwell Community College and Technical Institute School Images

 Academics

-The school offers associate degrees and is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
+Associate degrees are offered which are accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
 Additionally, five of the school’s programs are approved by the North Carolina Department of Community Colleges and the State Board of Community Colleges.

 Caldwell Community College and Technical Institute offers five programs designed to transfer to four-year institutions: Associate in Science, Associate in Arts, Associate in Fine Arts-Music, and Associate in Fine Arts-Visual Arts.